odin-lang/odin-lang.org/content/ref/spec.md

 There is also a set of predeclared numeric types with implementation-specific sizes:
 ```
 uintptr     an unsigned integer large enough to store the uninterpreted bits of a pointer value
-uint        same size as uint
+int         architecture word sized (32-bit or 64-bit depending on the platform)
-int         same size as uint
+uint        same size as int
 ```

 To avoid portability issues for all numeric types are defined types and thus distinct, except `byte` which is an alias for `u8`.
 Explicit conversions are required when different numeric types are mixed in an expression or assignment.
 For instance, `i64` and `int` are not the same type even though they may have the same size on a particular machine.